obonaventure/cnp3/book/network/network.rst

 .. sidebar:: Rate limitation of ICMP messages

  High-end hardware based routers use special purpose chips on their interfaces to forward IPv6 packets at line rate.
 These chips are optimised to process `correct` IP packets.
 They are not able to create ICMP messages at line rate.
-When such a chip receives an IP packet that will trigger an ICMP message, it interrupts the main CPU of the router and the software running on this CPU processes the packet.
+When such a chip receives an IP packet that triggers an ICMP message, it interrupts the main CPU of the router and the software running on this CPU processes the packet.
 This CPU is much slower than the hardware acceleration found on the interfaces [Gill2004]_.
 It would be overloaded if it had to process IP packets at line rate and generate one ICMP message for each received packet.
 To protect this CPU, high-end routers limit the rate at which the hardware can interrupt the main CPU and thus the rate at which ICMP messages can be generated.
-This implies that not all erroneous IP packets will cause the transmission of an ICMP message.
+This implies that not all erroneous IP packets cause the transmission of an ICMP message.
 The risk of overloading the main CPU of the router is also the reason why using hop-by-hop IPv6 options, including the router alter option is discouraged [#falert]_.

 .. _Middleboxes: